np2048/Trots/crypto/gpg/backup.md

 # How to backup and restore gpg keys

 You can create a backup just by copying the whole *~/.gnupg* directory.
+But this is not safe and it is not a recommend way to backup the keys as it may lead to some bugs.

 Or just export the secret keys: